tkreyche/I75W-Raymarine-Autopilot/README.md

 * Other boards are available from various vendors that include a Hub 75 interface, for the Raspberry Pi, ESP-32 and others.
 This code only runs on the [Pimoroni board, more details here](https://learn.pimoroni.com/article/getting-started-with-interstate-75#introduction).

 ### LED Matrix Display
 Displays come in various LED configurations, such as 32x32, 64x32, 128x64 etc. The physical dimensions are dependent on the LED pitch, for example 3, 2.5 and 2mm.
 I prefer the 64x64 2mm pitch displays, which are 128x128mm in physical size, and provide higher LED density.
 When trying to outshine the sun brighter if better.
 A 3mm pitch display has the same number of LEDS but in a 196x196mm size.
+You may see the pitch referred to as P2, P2.5, P3 etc, especially for large video walls, and they will also refer to pixels per square meter.

 This software supports a single 64x64 (4096) pixel display since my small boat has limited space.
 The Pimoroni I75W will support up to 256X64 or 128x128 (16,384) pixels with chained panels, if a larger display fits your boat, you can handle the power consumption and you are inclined to modify the software.